Seafood Species Definitions

 A FAVORITE FISH in some of the finest dining rooms in the country, the Black Sea Bass is a species of supreme quality and choice flavor.
 Its tender, mouthwatering flesh is fit for the most formal of occasions, as well as the backyard grill.

-Unlike the legendary sportfish, the Striped Bass, which winters in rivers and estuaries, the Black Sea Bass is purely a marine species.
+Unlike the Striped Bass, which winters in rivers and estuaries, the Black Sea Bass is purely a marine species.
 It is common from Massachusetts to Florida, but the greatest numbers can be found off the coast of the Mid-Atlantic States.
 They are often discovered near undersea structures, seeking shelter near reefs and other offshore rubble.
 The back of the fish is gray, dark brown or blackish, while the belly is lighter in color.
 Pale streaks run along the dorsal fin and its sides.
 The larger fish can grow to five pounds, but the average size is 1.5 to 3 pounds, and rarely exceeding 12-18 inches in length.
 Most black sea bass are hermaphroditic, beginning life as females, and then transforming into males by the time they reach three years of age.